Why Inbound Marketing for fintech companies is a must

 - Notifying a sales rep when a contact submits a free trial form.

 - Automatically setting an internal contact property, such as a Trial Start Date.

-- Adding your contacts to a static list of conference registrants for historic viewing.
+- Adding your contacts to a static list of conference registrants for historical viewing.

 - Posting your contact’s data into another system via a Webhook, when that contact fills out a form.

 A unique advantage of HubSpot’s Workflows tool is its ability to track your workflow’s performance towards a focused goal.
 Setting a goal list will be key to many of your workflows as you’ll be able to see at a quick glance how the workflow measures up.

 Why financial technology companies should use Inbound Marketing

 By now, you are starting to grasp a better understanding of inbound marketing, marketing automation and how that can start to benefit your Fintech company.
 But are you at all interested in finding out more about this and how it can benefit you?